 Wyss Scholarship for the Conservation of the American West

 Two or three Wyss Scholars will be selected each year on the basis of their leadership potential, commitment to furthering land conservation in the American West, commitment to pursuing a career as a practicing nonprofit or public-sector conservationist, financial need, and academic strength.
 While experience living or working in the west is preferred, all master's students interested in western lands and sustainability issues are encouraged to apply.
-Financial benefits include one-half of the cost of attendance (tuition, room, and board, etc.), and funds for a summer internship paid during a student's enrollment at SEAS, and two post-graduate payments.
-In 2020, the combined value is roughly $85,000 for an out-of-state student, depending on the level of their financial need.
+Financial benefits include one-half of the cost of attendance (tuition, room, and board, etc.) for three semesters, and funds for a summer internship paid during a student's enrollment at SEAS, and two post-graduate payments.
+In 2021, the combined value is roughly $86,000 for an out-of-state student, depending on the level of their financial need.

 - Essay (500-word limit) detailing your past, present, and future commitment to the field of U.S. Intermountain Western Conservation and how becoming a Wyss Scholar will enhance your career development in the conservation field.